 The ISI has waived its fees for the 3 debt solutions until 31 December 2023.

 There is no set scale of fees for PIPs, but they are required to specify their charges and associated costs clearly before being appointed to act on your behalf.

 The Personal Insolvency Practitioner sends your application to the ISI.
 The ISI checks that all the details are in order and, if so, issues a certificate to that effect and forwards all to the relevant court (the Circuit Court in cases up to €2.5 million and the High Court in larger cases).
 The court reviews the documentation and, if all is in order, issues a protective certificate.
 The ISI records the details of the protective certificate on its Register of Protective Certificates.

 The PIP then notifies each of your creditors of the existence of the protective certificate and your intention to make a proposal for a PIA.

-The protective certificate will give you 70 days during which your creditors may not:
+The protective certificate will give you an initial period of 70 days during which your creditors may not: